Home

 Kindness Activities for Children (and Adults!)

-Random Acts of Kindness - Flowers
+Random Acts of Kindness Ideas for Kids

 I have tried to pick ideas that don't cost a lot of money.
 Some are just little ideas, but others would make great homeschooling projects.